Tolga-Cav/Tolga-Cav/README.md

 ### Hi there 👋
 <p>Pronouns: he/him/his <br>
   <br>
-University Student in the UK interested in robotics control and electrical engineering.</p>
+University student in the UK studying Engineering.
+I am interested in electrical and electronics engineering, robotics, and systems and control.</p>

 <!--